notwaldorf/notwaldorf.github.com/_posts/2018-01-31-2017-puppeteer-tests.markdown

 ---
 layout: post
-title: "Visual diffs with Puppeteer"
+title: "Automatic visual diffing with Puppeteer"
 category: posts
 ---
 So testing, right?
 We should do it.
 The thing is, testing is hard, and good testing